Early Blight of Tomato

-Early blight of tomato, caused by the fungus Alternaria solani, is perhaps the most common foliar disease of tomatoes in the Northeast and is also common on potatoes.
-This disease causes direct losses by the infection of fruits and indirect losses by reducing plant vigor.
-Fruit from defoliated plants are also subject to sunscald.
+Early blight of tomato, caused by the fungus Alternaria solani, is perhaps the most common foliar disease of tomatoes in the Northeast and is also common on potatoes and other nightshades.
+This disease causes direct losses by the infection of fruits and indirect losses by infection of stems, leaves, and reduction of plant vigor.

-Alternaria spores germinate within 2 hours over a wide range of temperatures but at 80 to 85ºF may only take 1/2 hour.
-Another 3 to 12 hours are required for the fungus to penetrate the plant depending on temperature.
-After penetration, lesions may form within 2-3 days or the infection can remain dormant awaiting proper conditions (60ºF and extended periods of wetness).
-Alternaria sporulates best at about 80ºF when abundant moisture (as provided by rain, mist, fog, dew, irrigation) is present.
+Alternaria spores begin to germinate within 2 hours over a wide range of temperatures but at the optimal range of 80°F to 85°F it can only take a half hour.
+Another 3 to 12 hours are required for the fungus to penetrate the plant depending on the temperature.
+After penetration, lesions may form within 2-3 days, or the infection can remain dormant awaiting proper environmental conditions ( and extended periods of wetness).
+The optimal temperature range for sporulation is about coupled with abundant moisture (as provided by rain, mist, fog, dew, or irrigation) is present.
 Infections are most prevalent on poorly nourished or otherwise stressed plants.

-Early blight produces a wide range of symptoms at all stages of plant growth.
+Leaves: Early blight produces a wide range of symptoms at all stages of plant growth.
 It can cause damping-off, collar rot, stem cankers, leaf blight, and fruit rot.
-The classic symptoms occur on the leaves where circular lesions up to 1/2″ in diameter are produced.
+The classic symptoms occur on the leaves where circular lesions up to ½ ″ in diameter form.
 Within these lesions dark, concentric circles can be seen.
 The leaf blight phase usually begins on the lower, older leaves and progresses up the plant.
 Infected leaves eventually wither, die, and fall from the plant.